systematic-magic/AgingPubMed/editorials_pdf.rst

 11. Email
 ---------

-"Email:" section can be found at the end of the article right after the Correspondence section.
+Email section can be found at the end of the article right after the Correspondence section.

 11.1.
 Check that there is no blank line between Correspondence and Email sections.